GSAPP-CDP/archive/projects/2026/AWeatheringStation.md

 How do air microbiomes form, what are the systems of legibility around air-moisture accumulation that currently exist?

+How does a ritual of atmospheric dance get re-situated as autonomous technologies get deployed to handle resource capture and what parameters should guide this in the context of fog and air moisture as a viable water source?

 Where and when does air-moisture meet ecological criticality?
 As air moisture is both a by-product of a micro-climatic process and a trace of atmospheric happenings, how is it to be understood in real-time versus an archive?

 <br>